Texas Football Wood Lockers: Complete Program Guide

 - Shelf configuration: A fixed upper shelf for helmets, a main rod for jerseys, a lower shelf for shoulder pads and cleats, and a personal storage cubby are the recommended baseline.

 Texas programs vary in squad size from roughly 40 players at smaller 3A schools to 100+ at large 6A programs and college teams.
-Always plan for your largest realistic roster, not your current roster—adding lockers to a completed installation is more expensive than building the right number from the start.
+Always plan for your largest realistic roster, not your current one.
+Adding lockers to a completed installation is more expensive than building the right number from the start.

 Customization: Colors, Logos, and Nameplates

 Logo integration: Team logos and mascots can be incorporated into locker doors, overhead panels, or wall sections adjacent to the lockers.
-For high school programs, mascot graphics are especially effective at creating the kind of locker room that players talk about during recruiting visits.
+For high school programs, mascot graphics are especially effective at creating the kind of room that players talk about during recruiting visits.

 Player nameplates: Personalized nameplates above each locker honor individual players and create the sense that each athlete belongs in that space.
 At the college level, many programs use illuminated nameplates or number-and-name combinations that mirror game-day jerseys.